Gr33nBean/Fast-Ball/README.md

 # Fast-Ball

 Practice thinking about the components in a game.

+The idea comes from https://pin.it/1WNpaUp.